Our Team

 Michelle previously worked for a local NGO as a Programme Manager to design and deliver a wide range of social inclusion programmes with people with different disabilities.
 Outside of Hong Kong, she also provided volunteer services in Germany, Cambodia and Thailand.
 She is committed to giving back to society, and excited to support Mind HK for mental health development in Hong Kong.

-Michelle Chung (Winglam), Programme Coordinator - YWP & PWP
+Michelle Chung (Winglam), iACT Programme Coordinator

 Michelle joined Mind HK in April 2022.
 After graduating from the Chinese University of Hong Kong with a Bachelor degree in Psychology, she aspired to contribute to the mental health field in Hong Kong as a team member of the Youth Wellbeing Practitioner and Psychological Wellbeing Practitioner Programme.